 - PR & Community Relations

-The new year is a great time to build your business’ image through public relations.
+Public relations is a great way to build your business’ image.
 Even if your business is well-established, there is no time like now for a fresh start.
-Creating a plan for your public relations strategies will give you that fresh start and keep you on track for the next year and beyond.
+Creating a plan for your public relations strategies will keep you on track for leveraging your brand positioning and achieving your goals.

 Here are 10 steps to follow to create a successful public relations plan:

 1. Determine your public relations goals.
 These goals can be as few or as many as you need.
 Just be sure to be consistent with your business’ overall goals and mission.
 Examples of these goals include improving your brand’s image or increasing attendance at events held by your business.

 2. Know your target audience.
 Determine which groups you need to communicate with.
 Who needs to be involved with your business?
 Whose support do you need?
 Who will be affected by issues related to your business?
 Who has something to gain or lose from their relationship with you?